nmningmei/metacognition/scripts/README.md

 A post hoc comparison reveal that:

-awareness is significantly different from correct, p = 0.00029997
+confidence is significantly different from correct, p = 0.00030297

-confidence is significantly different from correct, p = 0.00029997
+awareness is significantly different from correct, p = 0.00030597

 awareness is not different from confidence, p = 1.00000000